 Because of the need for energy, the global pressure vessel market is expected to grow by 6% CAGR until it reaches a significant value by 2023.
 To keep up with the demand, you need efficient stainless steel pressure vessels.

-Central Fabricators is an ASME pressure vessel manufacturer that offers a variety of vertical pressure vessels and horizontal pressure vessels to meet your needs.
+Central Fabricators is a pressure vessel manufacturer that offers a variety of vertical pressure vessels and horizontal pressure vessels to meet your needs.
 To learn more about our pressure vessels and storage tanks, contact Central Fabricators today.